t2wain/ElectricalFunc/README.md

 - GraphLib
 - NECFillLib
 - RouteLib
+- RacewayLib

 The other three (3) projects are testing projects:
 - AppConsole
 - RouteDB
 - UnitTestroject

+# Splitting into Sub Domains

+It would be appropriate to include all functionalities in these libraries within a single engineering application.
+However, to include all these functionlities into a single domain (a single library) would make software development a lot more complex.
+Splitting these functionalities into multiple sub domains (libraries) allow a more focus and simpler solution.
+Although some entities are common to these sub domains, such as cable and raceway, the data types are still developed separately within each library to minimize dependency.

 # Functional Programming Principles